oeon/oeon.github.io/_posts/2019-04-07-blender-hillshades.md

 5. `gdal_translate -of GTiff -ot UInt16 -scale 148.194 2525.06 0 65535 dem.tif dem-scale.tif`

-6. run orig topo tif through gdal_translate if you get something like  <a href="https://joetos.s3.amazonaws.com/blender-hillshades/oops.tif" target="_blank">oops.tif</a> from the original topo
+5a. if you get something like  <a href="https://joetos.s3.amazonaws.com/blender-hillshades/oops.tif" target="_blank">oops.tif</a> from the original topo, run the tif through gdal_translate
   * `gdal_translate CA_Dunsmuir_299340_1935_125000_geo.tif shasta.tif`

-7. get extent of topo and extend the DEM.
+6. get extent of topo and extend the DEM.
 You can do this with GDAL, but I usually use QGIS.
 Layer Properties > Information
   * `gdalwarp -te -25858.8718268426709983 4536063.6242974959313869 26708.5448398239932430 4598949.7909641629084945 dem-scale.tif dem-scaled.tif`

-8. note the X,Y dimensions of the topo/DEM
+7. note the X,Y dimensions of the topo/DEM
     ```
     Width
     4967